vikas-viki/docs/topics/server/kubernetes.md

 - role: worker
 - role: worker
 ```
+**kind let's you create the cluster, kubectl lets you manage them easily.**
 then run `kind create cluster --config cluster.yml --name local` that creates 1 master and two worker nodes.

 now if you need to connect to it, you need credentials which are stored in `~/.kube/config` which kubectl uses and makes things possible for us easily.